Trump Assassination: The Cole Allen Conspiracy, Here’s What We Know

 Technically, Trump is on a diet if he drinks Diet Coke.

-It’s hard to feel sorry for a quack TV doctor who’s made millionaires peddling snake oil to desperate people but I do feel a little bit sorry.
-Mehmet is still a medical professional and I can only imagine trying to make the population healthier when the head honcho has the self control of a rabid dog.
+It’s hard to feel sorry for a TV doctor who’s made millionaires but I do feel a little bit sorry.
+Mehmet is still a medical professional and I can only imagine trying to make the population healthier when Trump so pro coke.

 But hey, Trump’s got some admirable dietary qualities, as his son explained, “He doesn’t drink, he doesn’t do drugs, he never did, never tried it.
 So, he always jokes, when he pushes that button for the Diet Coke and the candy, the big bowl of candy, he’s like, that’s my alcohol.”